-b) If, during the term, you had to suspend classes due to a Provincial directive or a COVID outbreak on campus, what is your plan for finishing the term for the courses identified?

-- c) If Personal Protective Equipment (PPE) is required for you to be able to deliver programming and TWU is unable to secure it, how would it impact your planning for delivery of the courses identified?
-Click or tap here to enter text. - d) If, due to supply chain issues, you are unable to secure the needed materials for your face-to-face course(s), what is your plan?
+- b) If, during the term, you had to suspend classes due to a Provincial directive or a COVIDoutbreakon campus, what is your plan for finishing the term for the courses identified?
+Click or tap here to entertext. - c) If Personal Protective Equipment (PPE) is required for you to be able to deliver programming and TWU is unable to secure it, how would it impact your planning for delivery of the courses identified?
+Click or tap here to entertext. - d) If, due to supply chain issues, you are unable to secure the needed materials for yourface-to-face course(s), what is your plan?